Nexfinity/CakeyBot-Wiki/en/core/web-dashboard.md

 1) **Regular Review:** Periodically review your configuration settings to ensure they still align with your server's needs.

 2) **Permission Management:** Only give `Manage Server` or `Administrator` permissions to trusted individuals, as they will gain full access to the dashboard.
+If you only need to give someone dashboard access without granting them broader Discord permissions, use [Dashboard Access](/en/core/dashboard-access) instead.

 3) **Feature Integration:** When enabling new features, consider how they will interact with existing ones.
 For example, economy rewards might affect the leveling system.